CMSgov/beneficiary-fhir-data/rfcs/0000-template.md

 If you have tried and cannot think of any future possibilities, you may simply state that you cannot think of anything.

-Note that having something written down in the future-possibilities section is not a reason to accept the current or a future RFC; such notes should be in the section on motivation or rationale in this or subsequent RFCs.
+Note that having something written down in the future-possibilities section is not a reason to accept the current or a future RFC;
+  such notes should be in the section on motivation or rationale in this or subsequent RFCs.
 The section merely provides additional information.

+# Addendums
+[addendums]: #addendums

+The following addendums are required reading before voting on this proposal:

+* (none at this time)

+Please note that some of these addendums may be encrypted.
+If you are unable to decrypt the files, you are not authorized to vote on this proposal.